Car battery corrosion is a normal sign of battery wear and tear.

 3. Inspect Battery Cables

-Check each battery cable for any damage as it’s a common reason your car won’t start.
-If any cable insulation is cracked, frayed, or corroded, your mechanic should replace it.
+Check each battery cable for any damage, as it’s a common reason your car won’t start.
+If cable insulation is cracked, frayed, or corroded, your mechanic should replace it.

 4. Loosen Car Battery Corrosion

-There are three types of solutions you can use to clean car battery corrosion.
+You can use three solutions to clean car battery corrosion.

 However, before you start, do not let any cleaning solution or corrosion elements fall on other engine parts.
-It’s best if you can take the battery out of the engine bay before you proceed.
+It’s best to take the corroded battery out of the engine bay before proceeding.

 Now, let’s go over those solutions: